Anatomy Anim Import

 Set Up A Single Character

-Character File - Find the character file saved out from the character building stage.
+Character File - Find the character file saved out from the Anatomy Output node during the character building stage.
 Name - Define the name you want for your file names.
-Enable - controls what work items are generated in TOPs
+This must match your characters name.
+Enable - Controls what work items are generated in TOPs.

 Animation imports